-The fact that "civil law claims of copyright companies" represent criminal data and that they are punished and persecuted like this worldwide, leaves the pressure on them VPNProviders are growing rapidly.
+The fact that “civil law claims by copyright firms” appear like criminal data and that these are also punished and prosecuted under this guise worldwide, leaves the pressure on them VPNProviders are growing rapidly.

 If PrivateInternetAccess had not acted this time, it would have lost all payment methods such as PayPal, credit cards and other US-dominated payment options.

-This would be the immediate economic collapse of the company.
-If it were to pass on data of its own users to the extent desired, this would also lead to the immediate loss of trust of the users.
-So you had the choice between "Kollera and the plague".
-In this sense, it has been decided, the German VPNJust close the server to avoid further inquiries and suspected copyright infringement.
+This would be the company's immediate economic collapse.
+If it were to pass on data from its own users to the extent that was requested, this would also lead to an immediate loss of trust on the part of the users.
+So you had the choice between “Kollera and the plague”.
+With this in mind, it was decided to use the German VPNJust close the server to avoid further inquiries and suspected copyright infringement.

 PIA refuses to deny the cooperation!

-However, this case also shows that PIA will almost certainly work with the US authorities in other areas where there is no such easy solution.
-Since the company refuses for years to make a statement on the scope and nature of the cooperation or at least, as others do, in the form of a "guarantee statement" will also be related to the possible claims for damages of the user because of "false information".
+But this case also shows that PIA will most likely work with the US authorities in other areas where there is no such simple solution.
+Since the company has refused to provide a statement about the scope and type of cooperation for years or at least, as others do, in the form of a "guarantee statement", this is also related to the possible claims for damages by users due to "false information".

-PIA - Private Internet Access is in any case no more than "safe from US authority access" classify.
+PIA - Private Internet Access is in no way more than "safe from US government access".

-The US authorities at PIA have also been hiring in the past VPN-Locations in Russia were probably already clear to many.
-So far, only by “calamizing” the facts and using the usual well-known clichés about “protection of data security” freedom of expression etc. has PIA not had to admit the cooperation or the pressure of the US authorities.
+The US authorities at PIA have also been hiring in the past VPN-Locations in Russia are likely to be responsible for many was already clear.
+Only by “calibrating” the facts and using the usual, well-known clichés about “protecting data security”, freedom of expression, etc., PIA has so far managed not to have to admit cooperation or pressure from the US authorities.